enPlace/enPlace/README.md

 <h1 align="center">Hey there!</h1>
- I am a full stack developer who specializes in JavaScript, React, Redux, Webpack, Firebase, MySQL, Node.js, and Express.
-Moonlighting as a Law School Admissions Test instructor, because I'm a nerd and somehow like the LSAT.
+ Full stack developer who specializes in JavaScript, React, Redux, Webpack, Firebase, MySQL, Node.js, and Express.
+Currently moonlighting as a Law School Admissions Test instructor, because I'm a nerd and somehow like the LSAT.
 Take a look at my work and get in touch!